-Join Eric Wing for an in-depth discussion in this video Gluing models from Revit, part of Up and Running with BIM 360 Glue.
+Join Eric Wing for an in-depth discussion in this video Gluing models from Revit, part of Learning BIM 360 Glue.

 - If you have the addons, this step is pretty simple.…Depending on the size of your models…Revit clicks through this export process quickly.…Obviously the bigger the model…the longer this process takes.…What we're going to do in this video is…go into Revit, configure some settings,…and export away.…So I'm going to get started by jumping into Revit 2016.…If you're an older version of Revit, that's fine,…everything works the same.…Just make sure you get those exporters set.…Under Projects I'm going to click Open.…

 Browse to where you're keeping your data sets,…or your project files.…I'm going to grab my Architectural Revit model.…I'm going to click Open.…Mine is going to open to a 3D View.…So if you have a model, go ahead and open it…to your 3D View.…And what we're going to do is literally export this view.…We have other choices, but I want to export my 3D View.…Now given that, we need to worry about the properties…of this 3D View in Revit.…So down here is the View Control Toolbar.…